immcantation/immcantation/docs/_include/usage.rst

 		Model to use for the gmm model.
 		One of gamma-gamma, gamma-norm, norm-norm or norm-gamma.
 		Defaults to gamma-gamma.
+	--cutoff=CUTOFF
+		Method to use for threshold selection.
+		One of optimal, intersect or user.
+		Defaults to optimal.
+	--spc=SPC
+		Specificity required for threshold selection.
+		Applies only when method='gmm' and cutoff='user'.
+		Defaults to 0.995.
 	--subsample=SUBSAMPLE
 		Number of distances to downsample the data to before threshold calculation.
 		By default, subsampling is not performed.